Brandy Melville: Market and target demographic

 A Brandy Melville store in San Francisco.

-Brandy Melville has been described as trend-setting, relevant, cool, and fast fashion, and their most prominent buyers are young teen girls looking for trendy fashion from popular name brands.
+Brandy Melville has been described as trendy fast fashion, and their most prominent buyers are teenage girls looking for fashionable clothing from popular name brands.
 Brandy Melville has maintained a significant presence in the market, making over $212 million in sales in 2023 and operating about 100 stores globally.
 The brand is considered by its fans to be a part of the "Coquette aesthetic".
-Brandy Melville has a strong presence on social media platforms, especially Instagram, where they showcase their latest designs and connect with potential customers.
-The Brandy Melville Instagram page has over 3.1 million followers as of April 2024.
 The product research team consists of teenage employees, starting at age 14, who attempt to keep the company's styles contemporary and on trend.
 Kjerstin Skorge, an employee at the company's Santa Monica store, said, "There are all kinds of things that we get asked, and we give our honest opinion".
 The company relies on the opinions and advice of their employees as they are a part of their target market.

 The company does not use traditional advertising and instead depends heavily on social media marketing and partnerships.
-Ariana Grande wears Brandy Melville, aiding in the promotion of the brand.
+Ariana Grande wears Brandy Melville, helping promote the brand.
 Well-known stores such as PacSun and Nordstrom also sell the company's products.
 There is very little evidence of company representatives speaking on record, rarely any promotional press, and there has been a rumor that the employees are not allowed to discuss the company's history or the identity of the CEO with anyone.

 Brandy Melville sells a sub-brand named John Galt (or J. Galt), named for the character in Ayn Rand's novel Atlas Shrugged and referring to CEO Stephan Marsan's interest in Libertarianism.

+In April 2024, Brandy Melville opened a sister store named St. George.
+Unlike its parent brand that takes a one-size-fits-all approach, St. George is more size-inclusive, offering sizes from small to at least large.
+The most recent post on the official Brandy Melville Instagram referencing the St. George brand was in June 2023, where it referred to St. George as a standalone coffee shop opening in New York.
+Brandy Melville has another coffee shop in The Grove, a shopping center in Los Angeles.
+The brand's website lists 5 standalone St. George locations in Santa Monica, Chicago, 2 stores in London, and the store previously mentioned location in Los Angeles.
+The coffee shop in New York is not listed.
+The official St. George Instagram, joined in September 2023, also lists London, Santa Monica, Chicago, and Los Angeles with no mention of a New York in its bio.